Fewknowme/PrivacyPolicy/OpsLivo - Privacy Policy.md

 App Preferences: We store local preferences such as your selected Currency (via AsyncStorage).

+Technical Device Permissions To ensure the App functions correctly, we may also request technical permissions such as Internet access (to connect to our servers), Network State (to handle offline/online modes), and Vibration (for tactile feedback on timers and alerts).
+These permissions are used strictly for app functionality and not for collecting personal data.

 2. How We Use Your Information
 We use the information we collect to: